douglasnaphas/madliberation/README.md

 This is the source for Mad Liberation, the application which is live at https://passover.lol.
 Mad Liberation helps you make Haggadahs and run Seders with mad libs!

+Checkout the [promotional video](https://www.youtube.com/watch?v=rar6fN0qJbA&ab_channel=VeryAwesomeArts) from our launch in 2019.

 ## Quickstart guide

 This repo will deploy a web application, including all the AWS resources needed for it to be usable, if you do the following.